guywuy/chess-clock/README.md

 - Ability to switch layout - e.g. so displaying on a computer screen can press switch control to have no rotation. (easy via classNames)
 - Maybe add opponents time smaller under your time.
 - Make time based on 100 milli intervals rather than one second (in state, settings and intervalTimer) so that keeps track of time remaining more accurately
+- Add proper end screen
+- Feature - hourglass mode - each player starts with a minute - while your time goes down opponent's increases and vice versa.
+- Other mode - simple 30 second per turn timer which resets each move.
+- Add mute button.
+- Allow 'reset game' button, with confirmation required before game is reset.
+- Refactor CSS to be cleaner and use css variables